 And you would never see her and be like, Oh, yeah, she writes fanfiction about Lord of the Rings.
 And she is she is the strangest, most unique individual I’ve ever met.
 So we decided just to start the podcast, so we had an excuse to meet once a week and connect.
 So when we really okay, we’re like the neuro nerds because we had neuro injuries.
 And we’re both nerds if not very, like really cool nerds.
 We’re like the new rock stars, you know?
 And so we come at it from a very different angle, a lot of things I was looking at people talking about stroke, it’s always negative.
 It was so negative.

-It is nuts how many countries you actually get out to wherever I’m at about 50 countries.
-Yeah, yes. some of them has had like one download.
+It is nuts how many countries you get out to wherever I’m at about 50 countries.
+Yeah, yes. some of them have had like one download.

 Hey, that counts.
 Is that download in another country that counts?
 You know you right now your life goals like that’s where 40 something and counting.
 So we’re trying to catch up to you.
-That’s such a beautiful thing like our message of, you know, post stroke, thriving and recovery and the information that you’re putting out.
-It’s so valuable not just to where you’re at, but like the entire world.
-That’s like such a beautiful thing.
+That’s such a beautiful thing like our message of, you know, post-stroke, thriving and recovery and the information that you’re putting out.
+It’s so valuable not just to where you’re at, but to the entire world.
+That’s such a beautiful thing.

-You shouldn’t so what’s funny is I before the stroke, I was part of like the anti social network.
+You shouldn’t so what’s funny is that before the stroke, I was part of the anti-social network.
 I never really dealt with social media at all.
-I was so I’m extroverted when I’m out, but I’m actually an introvert, I would rather be at home you know, I just so happen to have this bubbly personality.
-So when I started, Felise she was like, you know, you should tell your story and things you’re doing with Lauren is great.
+I was so I’m extroverted when I’m out, but I’m an introvert, I would rather be at home you know, I just so happen to have this bubbly personality.
+So when I started, Felise she was like, you know, you should tell your story, and things you’re doing with Lauren are great.
 And you start your blog and I’m like, yeah, I’m gonna do all this stuff and I’m I help the world.
 I’m gonna do all this stuff.

-There was a woman that reached out to me, I won’t say her name because she’s like a very private person.
-Her husband, she said, Joe, I’m reaching out to you, because my husband similar age to you, and seeing your story, seeing your posts, hearing your podcasts, reading your stories, has given us hope.
+There was a woman who reached out to me, I won’t say her name because she’s like a very private person.
+Her husband, she said, Joe, I’m reaching out to you, because my husband similar age, and seeing your story, seeing your posts, hearing your podcasts, reading your stories, has given us hope.
 And I even now little shaky, I broke down.
 And I that night, the exact day I was done, I was gonna take everything down.

 And I just because I couldn’t do it.
-I slept and I woke up the next morning knowing that this is bigger than me.
+I slept and I woke up the next morning knowing that this was bigger than me.
 It’s not about me.
 I’m not doing this just for me.
 I’m doing this for the people out there that need this.
 There are people out there that need to hear that.
-It’s going to be Be Okay, there are people out there that need to know that I can do this, this person did it so I can do it too, that needs to know that they’re not alone.
-So I will always be in debt to that woman and her husband, because she got me on this journey.
+It’s going to be Be Okay, there are people out there who need to know that I can do this, this person did it so I can do it too, who need to know that they’re not alone.
+So I will always be in debt to that woman and her husband because she got me on this journey.
 And just like you, I don’t know how I’m gonna stop this.
 And to be honest, I don’t think I ever will.

-I felt really unwell for a amount of time, especially after the thyroid surgery and all that kind of stuff.
+I felt unwell for an amount of time, especially after the thyroid surgery and all that kind of stuff.
 So I took a backseat, you know, but I stopped putting episodes Yeah, stop connecting to people and reaching out to people.
-And I felt like there was something missing.
+And I felt like something was missing.
 And I felt like, man, something’s not right.
 You know, I need to start doing something again.
 It occurred to me that it was the podcast.
-So I slowly found the way to get it over the line and keep doing it.
-And I used to sneak it into when I had a day off and sometimes I would, because I was doing a job at some point I was actually working for somebody else.
+So I slowly found a way to get it over the line and keep doing it.
+And I used to sneak it into when I had a day off and sometimes I would, because I was doing a job at some point I was working for somebody else.

 The best kind of obsession

 I was like, how many people do you know?
-That actually reach out to people?
+Does that reach out to people?
 I’m that weird person that like I’m constantly reaching out, hey, I’m like trying to connect.
 I was like, but you know, when you go to a store and they give you either on the receipt, like oh, call and get like how it was the service?
-How many people really call and say, Hey, I had amazing service, even if they’ve had incredible service?
+How many people call and say, Hey, I had amazing service, even if they’ve had incredible service?
 No, they just don’t have it in them.
 So that’s why we have to do this.
 We don’t have to do it for people like us.
-We do it for the people who don’t have it in them to reach out and say, hey, I needed to hear that, you know, and that’s why I’ll never I’ll never stop always push like it’s turned into this obsession.
+We do it for the people who don’t have it in them to reach out and say, hey, I needed to hear that, you know, and that’s why I’ll never stop always pushing like it’s turned into this obsession.

 I love her so much.
 When I met her in person, I met her family.
-We were online, like we were chatting to all of you in your area.
+We were online like we were chatting to all of you in your area.
 I’m so nervous.
-Like I my housemate at the time.
-I came out and he was like, are you wearing cologne like I sprayed so much.
-It was like you know when you’re nervous or your first date, and I was like, I put so much I know I’m nervous.
+Like I was my housemate at the time.
+I came out and he was like, are you wearing cologne like I sprayed so much?
+It was like you know when you’re nervous on your first date, and I was like, I put so much I know I’m nervous.
 Like I was just so nervous.
 But when I met her, she became instant family.
-And just like when I first met Lauren, it, I felt like I turned a corner in my recovery because there was other people like me, you know, and I want that feeling for everybody.
+And just like when I first met Lauren, I felt like I turned a corner in my recovery because there were other people like me, you know, and I want that feeling for everybody.

 So, you know, this episode is for them.
 It’s for every single other person who’s ever been impacted by stroke.
 If they want to download an episode and listen to it.
 Maybe you can they can get something from it and, and make them feel a little less.
 I don’t know what freaked out.
 So, you know, I love that there is more than one podcast that is being run for the same kind of purpose.
-And how good is it that if somebody wants to listen to a episode of neuro nerds they can do from anywhere in the world and it costs them nothing.
+And how good is it that if somebody wants to listen to an episode of Neuro Nerds they can do it from anywhere in the world and it costs them nothing?
 That’s even better.
 We can do this for them, and we don’t have to take any money from them.

-So I make sure that you know, I stay in this really positive place and I hope that people vibe with that, you know, because, yeah, things suck.
+So I make sure that you know, I stay in this positive place and I hope that people vibe with that, you know, because, yeah, things suck.
 Sometimes they do.
 Oh, we can we can process that on our own.
-You No, but if we’re gonna do this together, like I feel like our podcasts like we’re doing this, like we’re all in this together, I say all the time, I truly believe that we’re not going to be in this together in a negative way.
+You No, but if we’re gonna do this together as I feel like our podcasts like we’re doing this like we’re all in this together, I say all the time, I truly believe that we’re not going to be in this together in a negative way.
 We’re coming at this in a beautiful positive way.
 And we’re going to get past this together we are.

 And that’s kind of why I also like to stay in that space.
 And that’s why, you know, hopefully, people listening can understand why it’s really important for everyone to be in the space that they want to be that’s good for them.
 And, and some people vibrate at a higher energy than me.

 I hope those people feel what we’re putting out.
-Because if I’m excited, if you’re excited that energy, I want people to feel that this conversation that we’re having when we’re sharing the things that we’re sharing, I want them to feel that I want them to feel like wow, I want to connect with a fellow survivor like that, because I want that feeling.
-You know, I that’s I desperately want that for everybody.
+Because if I’m excited if you’re excited that energy, I want people to feel that this conversation that we’re having when we’re sharing the things that we’re sharing, I want them to feel that I want them to feel like wow, I want to connect with a fellow survivor like that because I want that feeling.
+You know, that I desperately want that for everybody.

 Yeah.
 And it’s heartfelt so well, there’s no better place to come from if you’re coming from this place, being heartfelt well, we love the feedback and we love the fact that you can’t listen right now.
 Even that’s okay.

 I hear you, man.
 That is a beautiful way to end the podcast episode.
-It has been an amazing pleasure to get to know you a little bit more and to learn about your podcast, the neuro nerds.
-If somebody wanted to find your podcast, connect with you online, where’s the best place for them to go?
+It has been an amazing pleasure to get to know you a little bit more and to learn about your podcast, The Neuro Nerds.
+If somebody wanted to find your podcast or connect with you online, where’s the best place for them to go?

 The best place to follow me is at Joe so rocks everywhere.
 You can also check out my blog at joesorocks.com.
 You can follow the neuro nerds at the neuro nerds everywhere on Facebook on Instagram.
 You can also check us out at the neuro nerds.com.
 That’s our website.
 And any you your favorite podcasts wherever you listen to podcasts we’re there.

-This has been awesome I appreciate you so much like really I super vived with you like I love your mindset I love your energy and I’m really looking forward to like, you know, conversing more and I would actually love to have you on the podcast we’re working on.
+This has been awesome I appreciate you so much like really I am super vivid with you I love your mindset I love your energy and I’m looking forward to like, you know, conversing more and I would love to have you on the podcast we’re working on.

 Man, I look forward to doing that man.
-I really appreciate the opportunity to share on your podcast your audience, it’s that’s the whole reason why I do this.
+I appreciate the opportunity to share your podcast with your audience, that’s the whole reason why I do this.
 It’s to bring more people to more people.
 That’s it.
 That’s why we do it.